 Built by John Brier, then owner of Oak Bank Mill, this large house was constructed in 1858, overlooking the mill.
-His development included a lodge cottage at the end of the drive where it adjoins Shrigley Road, a coach house used for stabling of horses and garaging of the carriage, and landscaped gardens which included a large number of trees, rockery around the edges of the original quarry, and a summer house on top of the hill above Beeston quarry with a path up the hill to reach it.
+His development included Oak Bank Lodge cottage at the end of the drive where it adjoins Shrigley Road, a coach house used for stabling of horses and garaging of the carriage, and landscaped gardens which included a large number of trees, rockery around the edges of the original quarry, and a summer house on top of the hill above Beeston quarry with a path up the hill to reach it.
 The main drive from Shrigley Road passed along the lower garden before turning up to the front door (picture below).
-Much of this drive is today burried beneath the garden.
+Much of this drive is today buried beneath the gardens of the present houses.
 Today’s Oak Bank Drive is largely the original access to the coach house and the tradesmans’ entrance to what was the back of the original house.

 The site of this house was originally a quarry, part of Beeston quarry, cut into the hillside.
 In order to provide an adequate and private location, Brier built a huge terrace wall around the lower side of the site.
-This extends for several hundred feet in length and varies in height up to 16 feet high.
+This extends for several hundred feet in length and varies in height up to 16 feet (4m) high.
 At some points there was a rake of two or even three terrace walls, one above the other up the hillside.
 A flight of steps provided access down to the the back of the mill.
 All of these features remain today, though the steps are no longer accessible.

 The house was built of local stone.
-Regretably, we don’t have a picture of the full house, but a few pictures showing just small corners, such as that including the front door (left) and the side and garden (below), and a side door in the wedding picture (bottom).
+Regrettably, we don’t have a picture of the full house, but a few pictures showing just small corners, such as that including the front door (left) and the side and garden (below), and a side door in the wedding picture (bottom).
 However, that is enough to show that this was a sumptuous mansion.
 The front door frame was particularly elaborate surrounded by a beautiful stone frieze.
 Dr John Coope believed that this might well have been carved by the Kerridge sculptor, Alfred Gatley.

 At some point around the end of WWII the house was demolished and most of the stone was removed from the site.
 The flat ground including where the house had stood was then concreted over and the whole site including the lower gardens was used to stockpile coal.
 At some point the last of the coal was removed and the site closed up.
 Nature took over and very large numbers of sycamore trees grew over the site and among the surviving original trees.